Smoke and Mirrors

 Madeline took another gulp of her drink and laid her hand palm up on top of Maseo’s, surprised it was so warm.
 Reaching into a pocket hidden within his shirt, he retrieved a small, silver lancet.

-The shrill voice caused Madeline to jump in her seat, and Levi to squint his eyes, cringing as a strange women draped her arms around his neck, hugging him tightly.
+The shrill voice caused Madeline to jump in her seat, and Levi to squint his eyes, cringing as a strange woman draped her arms around his neck, hugging him tightly.

-“Angelica,” Levi replied with a slightly forced smile.
+“Angelica,” Levi replied with a smile that Madeline could tell was slightly forced.
 “Perfect timing.
 What say we dance for a bit?”

 “Aw, just dancing?”
-The well-dressed brunette calling herself Angelica responded disappointedly.
+The well-dressed brunette responded disappointedly.